2020 Rehabilitation Statistics

-Rescue & Rehab: Overall, PRWC had a positive outcome for 49% of our patients.
+Rescue & Rehab: Overall, PRWC had a positive outcome for 44% of our patients.
 A positive outcome includes patients that recovered well enough to be released or were transferred to another facility for continued care.
-Factoring the circumstance that some patients are dead on arrival, or very nearly so, when we look at the outcome numbers after removing patients that do not survive the first 24 hours of care, our positive outcome increases to 82%.
-That number increased over last year and that is definitely the good news. – Dr. R
+Factoring the circumstance that some patients are dead on arrival, or very nearly so, when we look at the outcome numbers after removing patients that do not survive the first 24 hours of care, our positive outcome increases to 78%.
+We had 2,530 patients in 2020.

 Wildlife Rescue stories